1. Which celebrity was originally named Eugene Orowitz? a) Michael Landon b) Elton John c) Jerry Lewis d) John Wayne ... and the answer please

 even buy your picnic-in-a-box right here.

-The Hollywood Bowl overlook gives you a good view of the Hollywood
+The Hollywood Bowl overlook gives you a good view

 Bowl, the Capitol Records Tower, and the Hollywood sign.
 Built in 1923

 the sign advertised a real estate development.
-Each letter is 50 ft. high
+Each letter is 50 ft.

 and 30 ft. wide.

-The Hollywood Entertainment Museum features sets from "Cheers"
+The Hollywood Entertainment Museum features sets

 and "Star Trek".

-The Hollywood Studio Museum is given credit as being the first film
+The Hollywood Studio Museum is given credit as

 studio in Hollywood.
 Cecil B. DeMille used it when filming "The Squaw